usafowose/Portfolio/App_Layout/thingsToHave.md

 * Technologies Known and Showcase of Such
 * Terminal w/Hard Coded Commands
 * Link to Lectures Library (Youtube/Other)
+## 3. Other
+* Other Cool Things About Me / Things I'm Passionate About + Pics/Videos
+* Top Technologies I Use in Development/ Sites
+* Girlfriend
+* CodeWars Profile Link

 ### 1A: Bringing In The Data

 ## 2. General Design
 * Dark Background